Hogarth Shakespeare: Development history

-In June 2013, Random House announced the Hogarth Shakespeare series, as part of which well-known novelists re-tell a selection of Shakespeare's plays.
-Hogarth intended to release the series in 2016 to coincide with the four-hundredth anniversary of Shakespeare's death.
+In June 2013, Random House announced the Hogarth Shakespeare series, where well-known novelists were to re-tell a selection of Shakespeare's plays.
+Hogarth Press (Random House's transatlantic fiction imprint) intended to release the series in 2016 to coincide with the four-hundredth anniversary of Shakespeare's death.

-The two re-tellings first announced in 2013 were Jeanette Winterson's The Winter's Tale adaptation and Anne Tyler's The Taming of the Shrew adaptation.
+In June 2013, Jeanette Winterson's The Winter's Tale adaptation and Anne Tyler's The Taming of the Shrew adaptation were announced.
 Later that year, it was announced that Margaret Atwood and Howard Jacobson would join the series with The Tempest and The Merchant of Venice adaptations respectively.
-In 2014, it was announced that Jo Nesbø would adapt Macbeth, that Edward St Aubyn would adapt King Lear, that Tracy Chevalier would adapt Othello, and that Gillian Flynn would adapt Hamlet, although that last title has not been published.
+In 2014, it was announced that Jo Nesbø would adapt Macbeth, Edward St Aubyn would adapt King Lear, Tracy Chevalier would adapt Othello, and Gillian Flynn would adapt Hamlet, although this last title has not been published.

-The Hogarth Shakespeare series intends to reimagine the entire canon, but no other adaptations have been announced.
-Sometimes before March 2021, what was the official URL for the series (hogarthshakespeare.com) started to link to the site of an online magazine specialising in animes and mangas, called Anime Shakespeare, which, together with the lack of an announcement for a new title in over two years, seems to imply that the project has been quietly shut down by Hogarth/Penguin.
+The Hogarth Shakespeare series intended to reimagine the entire canon, but no other adaptations have been announced.
+Sometime before March 2021, the official URL for the series (hogarthshakespeare.com) began to link to a site for an online magazine specialising in anime and manga, called Anime Shakespeare, which, together with the lack of an announcement for a new title in over two years, seems to imply that the project has been quietly shut down by Hogarth/Penguin.

 Awards and nominations

-Winterson's The Gap of Time was a finalist for the 2016 Lambda Literary Awards in the category Bisexual Fiction.
+Winterson's The Gap of Time was a finalist for the 2016 Lambda Literary Awards in the Bisexual Fiction category.

-In 2017, Hag-Seed was long-listed for the Bailey's Women's Prize for Fiction.
+In 2017, Atwood's Hag-Seed was long-listed for the Bailey's Women's Prize for Fiction.

-Nesbø's Macbeth was shortlisted for the 2019 British Book Awards in the category Crime and Thriller.
-In 2019 it was also shortlisted for the Public Book Awards in Greece for Best Translated Novel and for the Swedish Academy of Crime Writers' Award for Best Translated Crime Novel.
+Nesbø's Macbeth was shortlisted for the 2019 British Book Awards in the Crime and Thriller category.
+In the same year, it was also shortlisted for the Public Book Awards in Greece for Best Translated Novel, and for the Swedish Academy of Crime Writers' Award for Best Translated Crime Novel.